QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Optionally, a substructure definition can be added to the structural model of a wind turbine in QBlade.
 The substructure definition can fulfill several different roles.
 Below a few typical applications of substructure definitions are given:

  * **Lattice towers:** The substructure can be used to model the turbine tower with greater freedom as the standard tower file, which can only model tubular, straight towers, for instance by explicitly defining a lattice tower structure in the substructure file.
  * **Floaters and moorings**: The substructure can be used to define the floater of a floating offshore wind turbine (FOWT).
-This requires that the floater is modeled both hydrodynamically (Morison or Potential flow) and structurally /flexible or rigid) within the substructure definition.
-The substructure definition is also used to define the mooring system which keeps the floater place.
+This requires that the floater is modeled both hydrodynamically (Morison or Potential flow) and structurally (flexible or rigid) within the substructure definition.
+The substructure definition is also used to define the mooring system which keeps the floater in place.
  * **Soil modeling:** In the substructure file a p-y curve can be defined to model nonlinear soil dynamics, both onshore or offshore.
  * **Multi-rotor assemblies:** The substructure definition is also used to define the substructure of a multi-rotor assembly, with an arbitrary number of rotors.